nebula-pwa/nebula-pwa.github.io/README.md

 # Nebula PWA Web

-This repository contains the source code for the `nebula-info-web` project, a web site built with React.
+This repository contains the source code for the `nebula-pwa-info-web` project, a web site built with React.
 This site is to provide information about Nebula PWA.
 This is designed to be responsive, elegant, and up-to-date with the latest web development trends.
 This project is deployed on GitHub Pages.

 ## Table of Contents